paulopbi/flashdash/README.md

 <img src="public/flashdash_demo.gif" alt="Project Demo Gif" height="400">

-There you'll find the style guide and all the project draft.

 ### Clone

 Feel free to fork this project or clone it, to run this project locally, follow these steps: